SamboyCoding/Cpp2IL/LibCpp2IL/README.md

 ## Dependencies

-LibCpp2IL requires you to have SharpDiasm available for it to use.
+LibCpp2IL requires you to have 0xd4d's ICED disassembler available for it to use.

 ## Setting up